Gurney family (Norwich): Gurney residences

 The principal seats of the Gurney family were Earlham Hall and Keswick Hall near Norwich, along with Heggatt Hall, North Runcton and Bawdeswell Hall near Dereham.

 Earlham Hall

 Earlham Hall, in Norwich, was rented from the Bacon family and served as the residence of John Gurney (1749–1809) and the childhood home of his daughter Elizabeth Fry.
-Earlham Hall is today occupied by the Norwich Law School, part of the University of East Anglia.
+Earlham Hall is today occupied by UEA Law School.

 Keswick Hall

 Keswick Hall, in Keswick, Norfolk, was the residence of Richard Gurney (1742–1811), his son Hudson and many other Gurneys.
 Keswick Hall housed a teacher training college until the early 2000s, when it was converted into private dwellings.

 Northrepps

-Northrepps is a large manor house near Cromer, Norfolk, occupied by the same family for more than eight generations.
+Northrepps Hall is a large manor house near Cromer, Norfolk, occupied by the same family for more than eight generations.
 The family now has a thousand members, many of whom have made their mark on society.
 Notable are Thomas Fowell Buxton, of slave emancipation fame, and Elizabeth Fry, the social reformer.
 For the Buxton, Barclay and Gurney families, Northrepps has been a central focus for many years.
-Verily Anderson recalls life at the house, providing a close-up account of family life through the eyes of the many children that used the house over generations.
+Verily Anderson recalls life at the house, providing a close-up account of family life through the eyes of the many children who used the house over generations.